 The Magic 3.5% Number

-Scientists discovered that when 3.5% of any population wants something, they get it.
-Always.
+Scientists discovered that when 3.5% of any population wants something, they often get it.
 It’s like a cheat code for democracy that actually works.

 This is how you got: